Krabby Patty

-A Krabby Patty is a veggie burger sold by the fictional restaurant the Krusty Krab in the animated television series SpongeBob SquarePants.
-The series' creator, Stephen Hillenburg, expressly stated that the patties do not contain any meat.
+The Krabby Patty is a fictional veggie burger sold by the fictional Krusty Krab restaurant in the animated television series SpongeBob SquarePants.
 Created by the restaurant's founder Eugene Krabs and his archenemy Plankton, it is what the main character SpongeBob cooks throughout his job as a fry cook, as well as the restaurant's trademark food and most famous burger in Bikini Bottom.
 A prominent storyline throughout the series is Krabs' nemesis Plankton trying to steal the Krabby Patty secret formula.
 This running gag was given a backstory in the special "Friend or Foe", where it is revealed that Krabs and Plankton created the Krabby Patty to compete with the health-violating restaurant Stinky Burgers.

 Role in SpongeBob SquarePants

 Krabby Patties make their debut appearance in SpongeBob SquarePants' pilot episode "Help Wanted" and have had many different variations throughout the show's run.

 The Krabby Patty burger is a menu item sold by the Krusty Krab as a fast food product.
 It is considered to be one of the most successful foods in Bikini Bottom.
 The Krabby Patty formula is a closely guarded trade secret, and rival restaurateur Plankton's futile attempts at acquiring the secret formula is a major recurring theme throughout the series.
 The Krusty Krab usually attracts customers from Bikini Bottom because of the Krabby Patty's renowned taste and the fact that Plankton's restaurant, the Chum Bucket, has a menu consisting of mostly inedible chum.
 Due to the lack of viable competition, Mr. Krabs is generally free to engage in price gouging, a practice he has been known to do throughout the show.
-Sometimes the Krusty Krab is shown to have a drive-thru to serve krabby patties seen in the episodes "Driven to Tears" and "Drive Thru" as well as The SpongeBob Movie: Sponge Out of Water.
-It is noted by Mr. Krabs that the Krusty Krab and the Krabby Patty is clean and disease-free.
+Sometimes, the Krusty Krab is shown to have a drive-thru to serve Krabby Patties, as seen in the episodes "Driven to Tears" and "Drive Thru" as well as The SpongeBob Movie: Sponge Out of Water.